limlyang121/Research_Conference/README.md

 Current
 ---------------------------------------------------------
-REST-conference is my REST API
+REST-conference is my REST API.
 App is my react.js for the front-end
 Database is using MySQL